5 Epic Festivals Worth Traveling Around the World

 Carnival

-Carnival is a huge party that takes place right before the Christian Lent holiday.
+Carnival is a huge party right before the Christian Lent holiday.
 Carnival was originally a food festival because it was the last time people could eat well before Lent.
-Carnival in Brazil is the most famous in the world and attracts most people with their dances, parades and floats, music and drinking.
+Carnival in Brazil is the most famous in the world and attracts most people with its dances, parades and floats, music, and drinking.

 St. Patrick’s Day in Dublin